cabal-club/cable/readme.md

 * `crypto_sign()` - to calculate the signature of a post (in combined mode)
 * `crypto_sign_open()` - to verify the signature of a post (in combined mode)

+### 3.1.1 BLAKE2b Parameters
+The following are the general parameters to be used with BLAKE2b.
+If you are using 1.0.18-stable of libsodium, these are already set by default.

+- Digest byte length: 32
+- Key byte length (not used): 0
+- Salt (hexadecimal): `5b6b 41ed 9b34 3fe0`
+- Personalization (hexadecimal): `5126 fb2a 3740 0d2a`

 ## 4. data model & format (wip)

 ### high-level data model